nhores93/Cipher/README.md

 toString method.
 The password for each account is checked for strength.
 It must be 8 digits long, contain an uppercase letter, lowercase letter, and a symbol.
 A regular expression is used to check that the criteria is met.
-The password is then encrypted by shifting up through the alphabet given by the salt value that is provided in the test file.
+The password is then encrypted by shifting up through the alphabet given by the salt number value that is provided in the test file.